ga4gh/vrs/docs/source/terms_and_model.rst

 Data Model Notes and Principles
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-* VR uses `snake_case
+* VRS uses `snake_case
   <https://simple.wikipedia.org/wiki/Snake_case>`__ to represent
   compound words.
-Although the schema is currently JSON-based (which would typically use camelCase), VR itself is intended to be neutral with respect to languages and database.
+Although the schema is currently JSON-based (which would typically use camelCase), VRS itself is intended to be neutral with respect to languages and database.

-* VR objects are `value objects
+* VRS objects are `value objects
   <https://en.wikipedia.org/wiki/Value_object>`__.
 Two objects are
   considered equal if and only if their respective attributes are equal.
-As value objects, VR objects are used as primitive types and SHOULD NOT be used as containers for related data.
-Instead, related data should be associated with VR objects through identifiers.
+As value objects, VRS objects are used as primitive types and SHOULD NOT be used as containers for related data.
+Instead, related data should be associated with VRS objects through identifiers.
 See :ref:`computed-identifiers`.

 * Error handling is intentionally unspecified and delegated to